modelflow-ai/.github/packages/mistral/README.md

 ## Open Points

-### Embeddings

-The integration of embeddings into the Mistral package is currently under development.
-This feature will allow users to generate and manipulate embeddings for their data, providing a powerful tool for machine learning tasks.

 ### Model API

 The Model API is another area that we are actively working on.
 Once completed, this will provide users with the ability to manage and interact with their AI models directly from the Mistral package.

+### Streaming Responses

+We are currently working on implementing a feature to stream responses.
+This will allow users to receive data in real-time, improving the efficiency and responsiveness of their applications.

 ## Contributing